These no-chill Almond Croissant Cookies feature a soft base filled with rich almond cream and topped with crunchy sliced almonds.

 Equipment

-Almond snowball cookies- These snowball cookies are made with almond flour and almond extract for extra almond flavor.
+- Almond Snowball Cookies: These melt-in-your-mouth treats are made with almond flour and extract for a double dose of nutty flavor.

 📖 Recipe